For MuseScore 3 users, see Parts

 If you have written a full ensemble score, MuseScore can create sheet music that shows only the individual part for each musician in the ensemble.

-In current versions of MuseScore, the process of extracting parts from a full score involves two main steps:
+In the current version of MuseScore, the process of extracting parts from a full score involves two main steps:

 - Specifying which instruments are included in each part ("Defining the parts")